benjamincanac/nuxt-nation/slides.md

 <!--
 Now that you know how the components theme is defined, you have 3 ways to customize it.

+I want to highlight that `tailwind-merge` is used under the hood, so the classes you provide are smartly merged.

 [click] You can override them globally in your `app.config.ts`, where you define the `slots` and `variants`.

-[click] You can override a component's slots using the `ui` prop.
+[click] You can override a component's slots using the `ui` prop, this will have precedence over the global configuration.

 [click] And finally, you can use the `class` prop to override the root slot of the component.

-Do note that Tailwind Variants uses the `tailwind-merge` library under the hood, so the classes you provide will be smartly merged.
 -->

 ---